agda/agda/doc/user-manual/language/termination-checking.lagda.rst

   In general termination depth *N* can track decrease up to *N* and increase up to *N-1*.

+  Agda will first check termination with a termination depth of 1 and increase this value until the termination check succeeds or the maximum termination depth has been reached.
+  The maximum depth is by default 3 (since Agda 2.9.0) and can be set by the :option:`--termination-depth`.

+  In practice, it should not be necessary to increase the maximum termination depth, as examples using depth 2 are already rare.
-  Increasing the termination depth from the default 1 can make the termination checker slower and more memory hungry.
+  A high termination depth can make the termination checker slow and memory hungry.
-  Rather then increasing the termination depth, function should be reformulated such that they are structurally recursive, i.e., only match one level deep.
+  Rather then increasing the termination depth, functions should be reformulated such that they are structurally recursive, i.e., only match one level deep.